 – Proverbs 18:15 (NIV)

 Wise people stay curious.
 They do not pretend to know everything.
 They keep asking, keep reading, keep listening.
-Curiosity is not doubt — it is faithfulness to learning.
+Curiosity is a way to stay faithful to learning.

 “My people are destroyed for lack of knowledge.”